signgrid-io/terms/TERMS.md

 # SECTION 5 - THIRD PARTY SITES

-<p>The Site may contain links to websites we do not operate, control, or maintain ("Third Party Websites").
+The Site may contain links to websites we do not operate, control, or maintain ("Third Party Websites").
 We do not endorse any Third Party Websites, and we make no representation or warranty in any respect regarding the Third Party Websites.
 Any links to Third Party Websites on the Site are provided solely for your convenience.
-If you do access any Third Party Websites, you do so at your own risk and waive any and all claims against us regarding the Third Party Websites or our links thereto.</p>
+If you do access any Third Party Websites, you do so at your own risk and waive any and all claims against us regarding the Third Party Websites or our links thereto.

 # SECTION 6 - USER CONTENT GENERALLY